bennywong3/1340_gp114/README.md

 **8. Table sharing**

-To tackle problem 5, we implement an additional function which will arrange and split customers in order to have maximum table usage.
+To tackle problem 5 (limited table size), we implement an additional function which will arrange and split customers in order to have maximum table usage.

 For example, in the default setting, if 4 groups of 6 people are in the deli, i.e.
 ```